brandongrahamcobb/Vyrtuous/README.md

 • `revoke_mod <userId> <channelId>` — Revoke a user's permissions in a room to mute and unmute members.

-• `give_dev <userId>` — Give a user's permissions to operate the bot in the server as a developer.
+• `give_dev <userId>` — Give a user permissions to operate the bot in the server as a developer.

 • `list_devs <userId>` — Lists all the current devs in the server where the command was run.